Indicative offer definition:

-An indicative offer or non-binding offer or Letter of Intent (LOI) represents a sheet negotiating framework contract made between two parties during a sales process.
-Using indicative offers, potential buyers express an interest, commits to good faith negotiations, and ensures the process’s confidentiality.
-The document will hold information related to the buyer’s intent to buy certain products/services from the seller later.
+Using indicative offers, potential buyers express an interest, commit to good faith negotiations, and ensure the process’s confidentiality.
+The document will hold information about the buyer’s intent to buy specific products/services from the seller later.
 However, the buyer is not legally bound to make the purchase.
-Thus, this offer keeps the negotiation and/or discussion moving between the two parties to make the sale process successful and hassle-free.
+Thus, this offer keeps the negotiation and discussion moving between the parties to make the sale process successful and hassle-free.

 A binding obligation or a definite legal, contractual commitment only comes to play when both parties sign any document acting as a definitive agreement, i.e., PSA or Purchase and Sales Agreement.